themagicalmammal/howtolinux/README.md

  ```
  4. Restart

  - **Gpu-manager** is software that creates a xorg.conf for you.
 So running this in every boot is just overkill.
-You only need to run this if you change your gpu.
+You only need to run this if you change your GPU.
  ```bash
  sudo systemctl disable gpu-manager.service sudo systemctl mask gpu-manager.service